fluent/fluentd-docs-gitbook/developer/plugin-development.md

 ### Fluentd Version and Plugin API

-Fluentd now has two active versions, v1 and v0.12. v1 is current stable and v1 has brand-new Plugin API. v0.12 is old stable and v0.12 has old Plugin API.
+Fluentd now has two active versions, v1 and v0.12. v1 is the current stable with the brand-new Plugin API. v0.12 is the old stable and it has the old Plugin API.

 The important point is v1 supports v1 and v0.12 APIs.
 It means the plugin for v0.12 works with v1.